miramastoras/CDR_detect/CDR_detect_notes.md

 # CDR detect analyses

-This markdown contains the analyses done for the CDR paper in benchmarking CDR_detect.py and applying it to the HPRC data
+This markdown contains exploratory analysis for detecting CDRs with a simple reference free approach.
+CDRs are regions of hypomethylation amongst regions of hypermethylation in highly repetitive alpha arrays.
+They have been associated with the sites of cenpA binding and kinetochore attachment.

 Table of Contents:
 1. [Quantifying CDRs in CHM13 and HG002-t2tX for benchmarking ](##1-quantifying-cdrs-in-chm13-and-hg002-t2tx-for-benchmarking)